lephattan/print-yourself/readme.md

 ## Todo

-- Feature to re-arrange fields in FormEditor
 - Add option to calculate customization fee as product price
 - Radio Input for with color
 - Radio Input with image
 - File Input
+- Field validation in admin Form Editor
 - **V3.0.0: Live mockup with user input image**